-- (1) Each operating Entity within the ERCOT System shall train its operators such that they will possess the necessary knowledge, skills and abilities to perform their assigned tasks in directing the operation of the power system.
-Instruction provided shall be in accordance with NERC Reliability Standards, the ERCOT Protocols, these Operating Guides, and ERCOT Procedures, as well as individual Entity operating goals, plans and procedures. - (2) Training will prepare operators to: - (a) Maintain the safety of personnel, even during emergency situations involving complex switching and manipulation of control elements; - (b) Protect system components, particularly major power system elements from serious life degradation or harm; - (c) Operate the system in a secure manner to minimize violations of operating limits, avoiding customer outages where reasonably possible, and avoiding unstable situations that might result in widespread outages or blackouts; - (d) Operate the system as economically as possible within continually changing operating constraints; and - (e) Restore the system to its normal operating state as rapidly as practical after a disturbance.
+- (1) Each operating Entity within the ERCOT System shall train its operators such that they will possess the necessary knowledge, skills and abilities to perform their assigned tasks in directing the operation of the bulk power system.
+Instruction provided shall be in accordance with North American Electric Reliability Corporation (NERC) Reliability Standards, the Protocols, these Operating Guides, and ERCOT Procedures, as well as individual Entity operating goals, plans and procedures. - (2) Training will prepare operators to: - (a) Maintain the safety of personnel, even during emergency situations involving complex switching and manipulation of control elements; - (b) Protect system components, particularly major power system elements from serious life degradation or harm; - (c) Operate the system in a secure manner to minimize violations of operating limits, avoiding customer Outages where reasonably possible, and avoiding unstable situations that might result in widespread Outages or blackouts; - (d) Operate the system using Good Utility Practices whenever possible within continually changing operating environment; and - (e) Restore the system to its normal operating state as rapidly as practical after a disturbance.